President Obama has just appointed Colonel Sanders to oversee and investigate the slaughter of chickens.

 It's really impossible for any one person to know what's going on.

-For a nanosecond.
+Not for a nanosecond.

 It always comes back.

-And the reason it does is because low information voters still patronize the media.
+And the reason it does is because low-information voters still patronize the media.

 That's their audience.

-Plus they're Obama voters, and they believe him.
+Plus, they're Obama voters, and they believe him.

-They believe him because for five years Obama hasn't been in charge of anything.
+They believe him because for five years, Obama hasn't been in charge of anything.

 For five years, Obama's been opposing everything.

-A North Carolina mother had her son arrested this week for taking her pop tarts without permission.
+A North Carolina mother had her son arrested this week for taking her Pop-Tarts without permission.

-A child was busted on a larceny charge, according to the Charlotte Mecklenburg police department, whose officers were summoned Monday night to a Charlotte home by Latasha Renee Love, the accused juveniles, 37-year-old mother.
+A child was busted on a larceny charge, according to the Charlotte Mecklenburg Police Department, whose officers were summoned Monday night to a Charlotte home by Latasha Renee Love, the accused juvenile's 37-year-old mother.

-Police report notes that the known suspect stole Pop Tarts belonging to his mother at their home.
+Police report notes that the known suspect stole Pop-Tarts belonging to his mother at their home.

 Low information voters, no doubt.

-Can't spank them, but you can call a cop, a 37-year-old mother, again, the name here is uh Latasha Renee Love, reportedly has had discipline issues with the child, apparently received or said decided to have him arrested as some kind of a lesson.
+A 37-year-old mother, again, the name here is LaTasha Renee Love, reportedly has had discipline issues with the child, apparently received or decided to have him arrested as some kind of a lesson.

 By the way, there's a mugshot picture of her here after a September 2009 drunk driving arrest.